On This Page

 - Scheduling follow-up appointments

-When leaving the hospital after a rhizotomy, most children ride home in the same vehicle seats they used before the surgery.
+When leaving the hospital after a rhizotomy, most patients ride home in the same vehicle seats they used before the surgery.
 Be sure to use appropriate child safety seats or seat belts.
 If that's not possible, Gillette has E-Z-ON Vests available to loan.
 E-Z ON Vests allow a child to be safely secured in a vehicle while in a reclined position.
 If an E-Z-ON Vest is available, the rehabilitation team will help obtain one if it's appropriate and safe for the patient.

 Our team might recommend adaptive equipment—such as a wheelchair, a standing device or a walker—for patients to use when they first go home.
-(When most children leave our inpatient program, they are walking only during therapy sessions.)
+(When most patients leave our inpatient program, they are walking only during therapy sessions.)

 Therapy schedules after SDR surgery vary, but we typically recommend starting with five sessions per week after leaving the hospital.
 Therapy might take place at Gillette or in a child’s community, depending on where the family lives, insurance coverage and the available resources.